Frequently Asked Questions

 How will I stay informed?

-Email is also where we will be sending out the “important” stuff like “start times”, “party locations”, “qualification lists”, and “etc.”, so have fun sorting through your spam-infested inbox!
-There is a website, here.
-It has a nice mixture of pictures AND words.
-And if the beacons are lit.... it means office hours are on for that week.
-IYKYK.
+Email is where we will be sending out the “important” stuff like “start times”, “party locations”, “qualification lists”, and “etc.”, so have fun sorting through your spam-infested inbox!

 What gearing should I run?
+Can I ride any bike?

 Bellingham is hilly.
+Like, west coast hilly.

 Will it rain?

 Hard to say.
-The first weekend in October in Bellingham is usually pretty nice, but not always, and it’s right on the cusp of when it gets moist around these parts.
+The first weekend in October in Bellingham is usually pretty nice, but not always, and it’s right on the cusp of when it gets moist around our parts.
 So it might rain, it might not.
 It’s also unlikely to be too cold, but again, we’re not going to promise anything.
-Do like your old ma always said, check the forecast, and don’t forget to pack a jacket no matter what the man on the TV box tells you.
+Do like your old ma always said, check the forecast, and don’t forget to pack a jacket no matter what the man on the TV box tells ya.
 But also bring shorts.

 What else should I bring?

-• -A lock.
+- -A lock.

-• -A bag.
+- -A bag.

-• -A pen.
+- -A pen.

-• -I’d say bring a friend, but all your friends are already gonna be here!
+- -I'd say bring a friend, but all your friends are already gonna be here!

 How do I get to Bellingham?

-• 2) Bellingham has Amtrak service - go scenic and slower, and take the train!
+- Bellingham has Amtrak service - go scenic and slower, and take the train!
 The route up from Seattle is very pretty, sit on the left side of the train and enjoy views of the water.
-Maybe you’ll see an orca attacking a billionaire’s yacht!!
+Maybe you'll see an orca attacking a billionaire's yacht!!
 Wow!

-• 3) SeaTac airport is the nearest major US airport.
-It’s just a little south of Seattle, and is a 2 to 4 (depending on traffic) hour drive from Bellingham.
+- SeaTac airport is the nearest major US airport.
+It's just a little south of Seattle, and is a 2 to 4 (depending on traffic) hour drive from Bellingham.
 There is a shuttle bus that runs from SeaTac to Bellingham, Bell-Air shuttle.
 They take bikes in box, and will drop you off right outside of downtown Bham.
-If you can’t fly into Bellingham directly, we strongly recommend this option!
-It’s also super easy to take the public transit light rail from Seatac airport into Seattle, and catch the Amtrak (see above) from King Street Station to the destination.
+If you can't fly into Bellingham directly, we strongly recommend this option!
+It's also super easy to take the public transit light rail from Seatac airport into Seattle, and catch Amtrak (see above) from King Street Station to the destination.

 This is my first time to SSCXWC, what should I expect?